Blotter: Oct. 22 - Salisbury Post

 • A woman reported on Monday she was assaulted in the 200 block of Knoll View Drive.

-• A man reported on Monday someone stole his Harley Davidson motorcycle from the 800 block of White Road in Mount Ulla.
+• A man reported on Monday someone stole his Harley-Davidson motorcycle from the 800 block of White Road in Mount Ulla.

 • Jonreesko Waylon Watson, 46, was charged on Monday with misdemeanor assault on a female while at the Rowan County Jail.